hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_cassandra_table.html.markdown

 * `resource_group_name` - (Required) The name of the resource group in which the Cosmos DB Cassandra Table is created.
 Changing this forces a new resource to be created.

-* `account_name` - (Required) The name of the Cosmos DB Account that contains Keyspace to create the table within.
+* `account_name` - (Required) The name of the Cosmos DB Account containing the Keyspace in which this Table should exist.
 Changing this forces a new resource to be created.

 * `keyspace_name` - (Required) The name of the Cosmos DB Cassandra Keyspace to create the table within.
 Changing this forces a new resource to be created.